Alan Page: NFL player representative

 Page was National Football League Players Association player representative from 1970 to 1974 and in 1976–1977, and a member of the NFLPA Association Executive Committee from 1972 to 1975.
+He was one of the fifteen plaintiffs in Mackey v.
+National Football League in which Judge Earl R. Larson declared that the Rozelle rule was a violation of antitrust laws on December 30, 1975.
 He was named to the Vikings' 40th Anniversary Team in 2000.
-Along the way, Page was named the Associated Press NFL Defensive Player of the Week three times: Week 9, 1967; Week 8, 1968; Week 13, 1971.
+Along the way, Page was named the Associated Press NFL Defensive Player of the Week three times: week 9, 1967; week 8, 1968; week 13, 1971.
 In 1988 Page was further honored by his induction into the Pro Football Hall of Fame.
 In 1999, he was ranked number 34 on The Sporting News list of the 100 Greatest Football Players, the highest-ranking Viking player.
 He received the NFL Alumni Career Achievement Award in 1995 for attaining success in his post-NFL career.